MakeFang/CharityTrack/readme.md

 | users/:userid/donations/:id | PUT | update |
 | users/:userid/donations/:id | DELETE | destroy |

+Below is probably not as useful
+Also use is limited

 | Route | Method | Action |
 | --- | --- | --- |